François Perrodo

 François Hubert Marie Perrodo (born 14 February 1977) is a French billionaire businessman, racing driver, and car collector.
 He is the chairman of Perenco, an oil and gas company with operations in 14 countries, which was founded by his father.
 In October 2023, Forbes estimated his family to be worth US$10 billion.

 Biography

 Origin

 François Perrodo was born on 14 February 1977 in Singapore.
 He is the son of Carrie and Hubert Perrodo, French businessman and founder of the oil group Perenco.

 Education

-François Perrodo has a degree in physics from St Peter's College, Oxford, where he captained the University polo team in 1999.
+Perrodo has a degree in physics from St Peter's College, Oxford, where he captained the University polo team in 1999.
 He is now a member of Guards Polo Club.

-After an engineering degree in 2002 from the École Nationale Supérieure du Pétrole et des Moteurs (ENSPM) now called IFP School (French Institute of Petroleum), he received an MBA from INSEAD in Singapore.
+After an engineering degree in 2002 from the École Nationale Supérieure du Pétrole et des Moteurs (ENSPM) now called IFP School (French Institute of Petroleum), Perrodo received an MBA from INSEAD in Singapore.

 Business

 Perrodo is the president of the Franco-British Perenco, an oil and gas corporation specialized in secondary recovery from wells the major oil companies have ceased to exploit.
 He has acquired significant real estate using shell companies in offshore tax havens.